-- C. Assignment Priority - The following selections shall be honored in the order listed, prior to the computerized random selection process for students who meet the eligibility criteria: - 1.
-Children of military families shall be given first preference for admission to such programs when an application is submitted, even if the program is being offered through a public school other than the boundary school to which the student would generally be assigned (as outlined in F.S.
+C. Assignment Priority - The following selections shall be honored in the order listed, prior to the computerized random selection process for students who meet the eligibility criteria:

+- 1. Children who have a parent/legal guardian with active duty military status, have a parent/legal guardian who has been severely injured and medically discharged or retired for a period of one (1) year after medical discharge or retirement, or had a parent/legal guardian who died on active duty or as a result of injuries sustained on active duty for a period of one (1) year after death, shall be given first preference for admission to such programs when an application is submitted, even if the program is being offered through a public school other than the boundary school to which the student would generally be assigned (as outlined in F.S.
 1003.05(3)).
 There must be planned space available at the school to award a seat. - 2.
-A confirmed, permanent School Board of Broward County, Florida employee who is the parent/legal guardian of the student, assigned a full-time work schedule at a Nova school, may request through the application process that his/her child be placed in a Nova school on a space-available basis if the employee has met the application deadline.

-3. A confirmed, permanent School Board of Broward County, Florida employee who is the parent/legal guardian of the student, assigned a part-time work schedule at a Nova school, may request through the application process that his/her child be placed in a Nova school on a space-available basis if the employee has met the application deadline.
+A confirmed, permanent School Board of Broward County, Florida employee who is the parent/legal guardian of the student, assigned a full-time work schedule at a Nova school, may request through the application process that his/her child be placed in a Nova school on a space-available basis if the employee has met the application deadline. - 3.
+A confirmed, permanent School Board of Broward County, Florida employee who is the parent/legal guardian of the student, assigned a part-time work schedule at a Nova school, may request through the application process that his/her child be placed in a Nova school on a space-available basis if the employee has met the application deadline.